 When she says "I'll give ya the clinic's address", a crumpled memo icon appears on the screen:

-Commentary: Seemingly the only big icon that never appears in the game.
-It was definitely not intended for the Court Record profile section — there is no empty caption or description for it after all — rather it was meant to be shown when someone mentioned Karma Sr. during conversations.
+Commentary: Seemingly, this is the only big icon that never appears in the game.
+It was clearly not intended for the Court Record profile section, as there is no corresponding empty caption or description; instead, it was likely meant to be displayed when a character mentions Manfred von Karma during dialogue.

-Commentary: A carton of milk given by Regina to Max during court proceedings.
+Commentary: A milk carton given to Max by Regina during court proceedings.

 Commentary: A playing card used by Max.